smartcontractkit/documentation/docs/Developer Reference/create-a-chainlinked-project.md

 For instructions on how to use the starter kit, refer to the [Truffle starter kit README](https://github.com/smartcontractkit/truffle-starter-kit/blob/master/README.md).

-For more details on how to use Chainlink with Truffle, see our blog post [Using Truffle to interact with Chainlink Smart Contracts](https://www.trufflesuite.com/blog/using-truffle-to-interact-with-chainlink-smart-contracts).
+For more details on how to use Chainlink with Truffle, see our blog post about [Using Truffle to interact with Chainlink Smart Contracts](https://www.trufflesuite.com/blog/using-truffle-to-interact-with-chainlink-smart-contracts).
 ___

 ## DappTools Starter Kit